Isle of Wight ferry beginners' guide

 Are there free car parks for foot passengers near to the Isle of Wight ferry?

-If you prefer to park near the ferry port you’ll need to dig deep:
+If you prefer to park near the ferry port your options include:

-- I struggled to find week long parking near the Lymington ferry.
-The best I could manage was 72 hours for £20 on Bath Road which was about 20 minute walk from the ferry.
+- I struggled to find good value parking near the Lymington ferry.
+The best I could manage was 72 hours for £21 on Bath Road, which is about 20-minutes' walk from the ferry.